-Next to the Mayan excavation sites like: XUNANTUNICH MAYA EXCAVATIONS the different regions offer countless places for watching wildlife.
-As mentioned, Belize has the world’s largest population of jaguars living in the wild, and there is much other feline and wild life slinking through its mountains and jungles.
+Next, to the Mayan excavation sites like XUNANTUNICH MAYA EXCAVATIONS the different regions offer countless places for watching wildlife.
+As mentioned, Belize has the world’s largest population of jaguars living in the wild, and there is much other feline and wildlife slinking through its mountains and jungles.

 As mentioned, Belize is the only Central American state with English as its official language.
 It became independent in 1981.
 About a third of its population has African ancestors and its culture is strongly influenced by the Mayans.

-There are about 330 000 people living in Belize, and with 14 inhabitants per square kilometre on average, the country is very thinly populated.
-It has many ethnicities: the Mestizos make up about 45% of the population, the Creoles 30%, the Native Indians (Mayans) about 10%, and about 5% are black Caribbean, also called Garifuna.
+There are about 330 000 people living in Belize, and with 14 inhabitants per square kilometer on average, the country is very thinly populated.
+It has many ethnicities: the Mestizos make up about 45% of the population, the Creoles 30%, the Native Indians (Mayans) about 10%, and about 5% are the black Caribbean, also called Garifuna.

 The following link will connect you to the Sea Horse Dive Shop, which is important for everyone coming to dive for whale sharks in Belize.
-BELIZE SCUBA Many of the snorkelling and diving areas can be reached from the off coast islands by short boat rides.
-But if you’ve come exclusively to dive, I recommend you look for accommodation on one of the islands farthest from the coast like GLOVERS ATOLL or TURNEFFE RESORT and organise your diving trips from there.
+BELIZE SCUBA Many of the snorkeling and diving areas can be reached from the off coast islands by short boat rides.
+But if you’ve come exclusively to dive, I recommend you look for accommodation on one of the islands farthest from the coast like GLOVERS ATOLL or TURNEFFE RESORT and organize your diving trips from there.
 I was lucky enough to have seen whale sharks on many of my dives.
-Naturally I had chosen the best possible time and place, but as we all know, whale sharks aren’t enthusiastic about us.
+Naturally, I had chosen the best possible time and place, but as we all know, whale sharks aren’t enthusiastic about us.
 Sometimes you’re just lucky enough, as in this short video of a whale shark encounter.
-Gladden Spit is a must for everyone wanting to see whale sharks, and the Blue Hole is of course the “dive to do“.
+Gladden Spit is a must for everyone wanting to see whale sharks, and the Blue Hole is, of course, the “dive to do“.
 The best thing about my own dive down the Blue Hole was the drop off – that transition from the beautiful sandy ocean floor into the deep Blue Hole.
 To let yourself sink head-first over that edge is a special feeling: weightless silence reigns as you drift by groupers and different species of shark.
 Beware of nurse sharks, though, they positively invite playful interaction but shouldn’t be underestimated.

 Over the years, I’ve been lucky enough to see numerous whale sharks on my dives between 35 and 40 m.
-Once, when diving on another occasion, an approximately 10 m long whale shark swam close to the surface … and I was so excited I just leapt off into the water to swim near it.
+Once, when diving on another occasion, an approximately 10 m long whale shark swam close to the surface … and I was so excited I just leaped off into the water to swim near it.

 What remains from such a close encounter is the impression of indescribable grace, a feeling of respect and deep thankfulness.
 Every encounter with a whale shark was overwhelming, they are majestic and breathtaking in every sense of the word.
 It was an absolute privilege to meet those wonderful, graceful and peaceful creatures.
 It put things into perspective and let one’s own size and importance shrink into the nano-sphere again.

-And then there’s bioluminescence … what ?
+And then there’s bioluminescence!

-Further Belize favourites of mine:
+Further Belize favorites of mine: